 As they age, older adults find themselves facing unique health challenges.
 Whether on their own or requiring in-home care services, by maintaining a healthy lifestyle, older adults can help prevent and control many of these issues, while improving their quality of life.

 Health becomes a major focus as a person ages.
 The body ages and certain deficiencies appear.
-Though older adults may be free of disease, the natural ageing process can be quite challenging to overcome.
-Even so, a few simple things can be done to obtain and maintain optimal health.
+Though older adults may be free of disease, the natural ageing process can be quite challenging to overcome (Smith, Segal & White 2019).

 Sticking to a healthy diet is a key component to maintaining health at any stage of life, but is especially important for older adults.
 A nutritious and balanced diet can help prevent common health problems like heart disease, high blood pressure, stroke, diabetes, obesity and many others.